Skip to main content

 Dual Enrollment

-Dual enrollment is a program that allows high school students to enroll in college coursework and earn college credits.
+Dual enrollment is a program that allows Upper School students (9th-12th Grade) to enroll in college coursework and earn college credits.
 These courses are completed on the college calendar by semester.
 Classes may be taken online or physically on the college campus if scheduling permits.
 Lee-Scott Academy offers four Dual Enrollment courses on our campus: PreCalculus, Calculus I, Calculus II, and Elementary Statistics.

-Dual enrollment is available to students in grades 10 – 12.
+Dual enrollment is available to students in 10th-12th Grades.
 Requirements vary depending on the college.

-Auburn University offers its Auburn First program to high school students an accessible and affordable opportunity to take official Auburn University courses and earn both college and high school credit at the same time.
+Auburn University offers its Auburn First program to high school students an accessible and affordable opportunity to take official Auburn University courses to earn college credit.

 Explore the University of Alabama’s early college program for high school students.

-Explore Troy University’s Accelerate program for high school students.
+Explore Troy University’s Early College program for high school students.

-Point University’ss program provides academically outstanding students with the opportunity to take Point courses while finishing high school.
+Point University’s program provides academically outstanding students with the opportunity to take Point courses while finishing high school

 Columbus State’s Dual Enrollment program is designed for students who wish to enroll concurrently in high school and college-level courses.
-A Dual Enrollment student earns both high school and college credits, and students may be enrolled part-time or full-time.
+A Dual Enrollment student earns college credits while in high school, and students may be enrolled part-time or full-time.

-Southern Union’s Dual Enrollment/Dual Credit High School program allows eligible high school students to enroll in college classes concurrently with high school classes and receive both high school and college credit.
+Southern Union’s Dual Enrollment/Dual Credit High School program allows eligible high school students to enroll in college classes concurrently with high school classes and receives college credit.
 The student must be in grade ten, eleven, or twelve, have a 2.5 cumulative GPA.

 Wallace’s Dual Enrollment allows high school students to get a jump start on their college careers.
 Students are afforded the opportunity to earn college credit while earning a high school diploma.
 Dual Enrollment provides students the ability to adjust to the college environment and course expectations before becoming a full-time college student.
 College credit will be awarded immediately upon successful completion of the course.